kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

      -
    * - access_level
      - int
-     - Desired access level ID of the new administrator
+     - Desired access level ID of the new admin
      - For a list of available access level IDs, see administrator/getaccesslevels
    * - interface_language
      - string
-     - The interface language for the new administrators account
+     - The interface language for the new admin account
      - For a list of available languages, see administrator/getinterfacelanguages

 .. list-table:: **Optional Parameters**